ccstan99/ccstan99.github.io/resources.md

 background: '/img/bg-about.jpg'
 ---

-Thanks to the incredible wealth of resources readily available on the internet, I've been catching up on the latest in Artificial Intelligence (AI), particularly Natural Language Processing (NLP).
-My hope is to focus on educational outreach, bringing STEM to underrepresented populations.
+Thanks to the treasure trove of resources readily available on the internet, I've been catching up on the latest in Artificial Intelligence (AI), particularly Natural Language Processing (NLP).
+My aim is to concentrate on educational outreach, bringing STEM to underrepresented populations.

-Since Large Language Models (LLMs) are all the rage now, I often get asked where to start.
-Here are a few good starting points to learn the basics.
-The first 3 from DeepLearning.AI on Coursera are each 1-hour overviews.
-I haven't personally used the last 2, LLMU or the Bootcamp, but they came as recommendations with more in-depth coverage.
+Since Large Language Models (LLMs) are all the rage now, I'm often asked, "Where should I start?"
+Below are some of my favorite to learn the basics.
+The first 3 from DeepLearning.AI on Coursera are each 1-hour overviews -- more have been released recently.
+While I haven't personally used the last two resources, LLM University & LLM Bootcamp, they come highly recommended for those seeking more comprehensive coverage.

 ## Large Language Models